List of Fushigi Yûgi episodes: Fushigi Yûgi: Eikoden

 Fushigi Yûgi: Eikoden was originally released on four single episode DVDs starting on December 21, 2001, and with a new episode released every two months.
 Geneon USA owned the license for the Region 1 release of the series, and put them together into a single volume named Fushigi Yûgi: Eikoden that was released on November 11, 2002.
 This release is now out of print.

+Unlike previous OVAs, this OVA series used digital ink and paint.

 Yoko Ueno's song "Chijō no Seiza" (地上の星座) is used for the series opening theme in all episodes, as well as for the ending theme in the last episode.
 The first three episodes use "Yes – Koko ni Eien ga Aru" (YES-ここに永遠がある-), performed by Takehito Koyasu, for their closing theme.